SollyTaylor/nanomsg_examples/README.md

 The Qt based nanomsg examples in C++11

 ## build instructions
-1. The fundamental nanomsg libs according to the official [nanomsg repository](https://github.com/nanomsg/nanomsg), follow the build instructions
+1. clone the fundamental nanomsg lib according to the official [nanomsg repository](https://github.com/nanomsg/nanomsg), follow the build instructions noticing the following prefix stuffs:
 	1. On Mac/Linux, set the **configure** prefix as the **build** directory in current nanomsg_examples repository.
 	2. On Windows, set the **CMAKE_CMAKE_INSTALL_PREFIX** as the **build** directory in current nanomsg_examples repository. so that the build Qt pro file could find the target nanomsg includes and binary library